samuelroland/KanFF/doc/db-specifications.md

 ![MCD picture](MLD-KanFF-official.png)

 ## List of all tables:
-- users: list of users on the instance
+- `users`: list of users on the instance
-- groups: list of groups
+- `groups`: list of groups
-- join: joining table between users and groups, says who join which group
+- `join`: joining table between users and groups, says who join which group
-- projects: list of projects
+- `projects`: list of projects
-- works: list of works (works are part of projects and a group of tasks)
+- `works`: list of works (works are part of projects and a group of tasks)
-- tasks: list of tasks
+- `tasks`: list of tasks
-- participate: list of participations of groups to projects
+- `participate`: list of participations of groups to projects
-- log: joining table representing a list of logs (not technical but project log, displayed in a logbook)
+- `log`: joining table representing a list of logs (not technical but project log, displayed in a logbook)

+Other tables exist in the data model but are abandoned for v1.0...

 ## List of all fields for each table:
 ### Information about the whole database: